aergoio/wallet-extension/README.md

 ## Develop

+1. `npm install` to install dependencies.

-`npm run start` starts webpack in watch mode and also reloads the Chrome extension after every build.
+2. `npm run start` starts webpack in watch mode and also reloads the Chrome extension after every build.

-`npm run start2` starts webpack in watch mode with the webpack's devserver.
-You can access the wallet at `http://localhost:8080/dist/popup.html` and code will auto-reload.
-Browser extension features won't work in this mode.
-This script will likely be removed in the future.
-It's not very useful except for quickly testing CSS changes.
+3. Add the extension to Chrome following to the Install development version steps above.

-`npm run build` builds everything for distribution.
-Please do commit the `dist` directory to the repository, that way people can test the extension without building themselves.
+4. `npm run build` builds everything for distribution.
+Please do commit the `dist` directory to the repository, that way people can test the extension without building it by themself.